Formalizing contextuality in sequential scenarios: Introduction

-We start by defining what are sequential scenarios in Section~\ref{sec:sequential-scenario}, and what is a hidden variable model (HVM) in such sequential scenarios.
-We retrieve quantum theory as a special case of HVMs in our framework for sequential scenarios.
-We continue by introducing operational considerations and HVM restrictions in Section~\ref{sec:operational-restrictions}, looking at outcome determinism, no-disturbance and outcome independence.
-Then, we introduce the formal notion of non-contextuality for sequential scenarios in~\ref{sec:non-contextuality}, showing that the non-contextual set is a convex polytope and that we have a measure of contextuality, such as the contextual fraction.
-Here contextuality refers to the property that statistics of individual `contexts' or, in our case, measurement sequences, can be understood as coming form marginals of some global probability distribution.
+The structure of the paper is as follows.
+We start by defining what sequential scenarios are in Section~\ref{sec:sequential-scenario}, and what is a hidden variable model (HVM) in such sequential scenarios.
+As an example, we make sure to retrieve quantum theory as a special case of HVMs in sequential scenarios.
+We follow up by introducing operational considerations and HVM restrictions in Section~\ref{sec:operational-restrictions}, looking at outcome determinism, no-disturbance and outcome independence.
+We introduce the formal notion of non-contextuality for sequential scenarios in Section~\ref{sec:non-contextuality}, showing that the non-contextual set is a convex polytope and that the contextual fraction holds.
+Here contextuality refers to the property that statistics of individual `contexts' or, in our case, instrument sequences, can be understood as coming form marginals of some global probability distribution.
 The main point of our paper is reached in Section~\ref{sec:restriced_HVMs_and_non-contextuality}, where we make a formal link between operational restrictions and contextuality.
-We show that contextuality, as formally defined above, is equivalent to there being an HVM that is both non-disturbing, and outcome deterministic.
-We also show that for scenarios where sequences are at most of length two non-contextuality can also be shown to be equivalent to there being an HVM that is non-disturbing and outcome independent.
-Finally, we propose a mapping between measurement scenarios as described by the sheaf theoretic framework for contextuality \cite{abramsky2011sheaftheoretic} and sequential measurement scenarios in Section~\ref{sec:meas-scen-to-seq}.
+We show in Theorem~\ref{thm:ND-and-OD-are-NC} that contextuality, as formally defined above, is equivalent to the existence of an HVM that is both non-disturbing, and outcome deterministic.
+We also show that for scenarios where sequences are at most length two non-contextuality can also be shown to be equivalent to there being an HVM that is non-disturbing and outcome independent.
+Finally, we propose a mapping between measurement scenarios as described by~\cite{abramsky2011SheaftheoreticStructureNonlocality} and sequential scenarios in Section~\ref{sec:meas-scen-to-seq}.